acoli-repo/AURIS/preanno/ted-mdb/README.md

 This repository contains the AURIS conversion of the TED-Multilingual Discourse  Bank (TED-MDB) corpus.

 Deposit the original data under `src/` and run `make`.
+Will create:

+- `pdtb/` (source data, renamed and completed with external segmentation (`*.seg`))
+- `tsv/` (TSV conversion, using external segmentation, keeping PDTB relations)
+- `xslx/` (Excel files)

+For rebuilding from scratch, remove these directories, first.

+Note that TSV conversion is lossy, because intra-segmental relations will be skipped and only one annotation per segment will be allowed.

 ## On the original data